Abelian networks I. Foundations and examples: Examples

 \subsection{Oil and water model}

 This is a non-unary generalization of sandpiles, inspired by Paul Tseng's asynchronous algorithm for solving certain linear programs \cite{Tse90}.
 Each edge of $G$ is marked either as an oil edge or a water edge.
 When a vertex topples, it sends out one oil chip along each outgoing oil edge and also one water chip along each outgoing water edge.
-The interaction between oil and water is that a vertex is permitted to topple if and only if sufficiently many chips of \emph{both} types are present at that vertex.
+The interaction between oil and water is that a vertex is permitted to topple if and only if sufficiently many chips of \emph{both} types are present at that vertex: that is, the number of oil chips present must be at least the number of outgoing oil edges, and the number of water chips present must be at least the number of outgoing water edges.

 Unlike most of the preceding examples, oil and water can not be realized with a finite state space $Q_v$, because an arbitrary number of oil chips could accumulate at $v$ and be unable to topple if no water chips are present.
-We set $Q_v = \N \times \N$ and $A_v = \{o_v, w_v\}$, with transition function
+We set $Q_v = \N \times \N$ and $A_v = \{o_v, w_v\}$ representing an oil or water chip at vertex $v$, with transition function

 The internal state of the processor at $v$ is a vector $q =(q_{oil}, q_{water})$ keeping track of the total number chips of each type it has received (Figure~\ref{f.oilwater}).
 Stochastic versions of the oil and water model are studied in \cite{APR09, oil}.